analikwukris2ofer/NetworkApp/README.md

-# Network App
+# we-connect App

 # Purpose

-This project is built to enhance the power of social media and enable people to network
+This project is built to enable people build professional networks and contacts.

 ### Tech Stack